isabelc/WooCommerce-Show-Attributes/readme.txt

 == Changelog ==

+= 1.2.2 =
+* Fix - Attribute labels were temporarily hidden leaving only the attribute value showing in version 1.2.1.

 = 1.2.1 =
 * New - The "Visible on the product page" checkbox for each individual product will now be taken in to account on the single product page.
 If you uncheck that box, then the attribute will not be shown on the single product page.
 However, it will still show up on the rest of the places as described in the plugin description.
 * New - Easily remove list bullets from the attributes on the single product page with the new option, "Show Attributes in a span Element".
 The new option can be found on the WooCommerce Settings Product tab, under "Product Data".